Hello Emacs Enthusiasts

 </html>

-1. easy just start your server and go to the file
+Just start your server and go to the file.

 #+TITLE: HTML SNIPPETS PARSED FROM JSON